railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/sale_delivery.png
    :align: center

-   *Managing open orders, planning forecasts.*
+   *Managing open orders, planning forecasts*

 In the order lines, Open ERP shows you the quantity planned in addition to the quantity sold so you can verify that the quantities sold equal the quantities to be delivered.
 When you confirm the